tghastly/PYNQ-1/docs/source/0_whats_new.rst

 Summary of updates
 -----------------------

-* A list of updates will be available here
+* A full list of updates will be available here
+* Repository restructured to allow support for multiple platforms.
+* PYNQ Image build flow now available
+* Updated Video subsytem with support for color space transforms, and grayscale conversion
+* DIO
+* Attributes overlay

 For a more complete list of changes, see the `Pynq changelog <changelog.html>`_